 Rice cooker pineapple upside down cake is one of the easiest and most delicious desserts to make.
-All you need are a rice cooker and a few ingredients.
+All you need are a rice cooker and a few ingredients for the cake.
+And if you want a little extra color, add a few cherries!
 After it’s gone, don’t be surprised when your family asks for it again.

 Ever since college, I’ve known that you can use many small kitchen appliances for more than one thing.
 One girl I knew made soup in her coffee maker, while another made fudge in a popcorn popper.
 It was all great fun as well as practical.

 When I received my first rice cooker, I made rice almost everyday.
 After the newness subsided, I decided to try cooking other things in it.
 Some things worked, while others didn’t.
 I’ll post more recipes as I make them again.

 You just might be surprised by what this little workhorse can do.
 For example, I’ve made frittatas and other desserts in it, and they always turn out to be wonderful.